Reluctant To Delegate - People Development Magazine

 6. Inadequate Training or Support Systems

-If the team members lack proper training or if there is no support system in place for delegated tasks, a leader might feel it’s easier or more efficient to handle the tasks themselves rather than investing time and resources in training.
+If team members lack proper training or if there’s no support system in place for delegated tasks, a leader might feel it’s easier or more efficient to handle the tasks themselves rather than investing time and resources in training.

 7. Worry About Diminished Importance

-Some leaders might fear that by delegating significant tasks, they might reduce their importance or visibility in the organization.
+Some leaders might fear that delegating significant tasks will reduce their importance or visibility in the organisation.
 They worry that if they are not seen as directly handling key projects, their value or leadership might be questioned.

 What Should I Delegate?